-The goal of the Graduate School of Theology is to provide advanced, in-depth, specialized study of the Bible and related subjects at the post-bachelor's degree level.
-Its purpose is to equip students with skills and methodologies to prepare them to be lifelong learners as they participate in individual research, personal scholarship, and practical application.
+The Graduate School of Theology provides advanced, indepth, specialized study of the Bible and related subjects.
+Its purpose is to equip students for individual research, personal scholarship, and practical application.
+Postbaccalaureate degrees and certificates are offered through an individually structured, distance-learning format using mentors and printed and digital materials to guide students in study and research.